Codimension one foliations with Bott-Morse singularities II: Distinguished neighborhoods of saddles

 \section{Distinguished neighborhoods of saddles}

 We now look at the topology of the foliation near a saddle-type component of the singular set.
 We discuss first the isolated singularity case since this gives the local model.
 We begin with a fast review of classical Morse theory.
+We consider a foliation $\fa$ with Bott-Morse singularities on a manifold $M$.

 \vglue.1in